 - Always use who when referring to a person

 While some of these rules may make sense, others are outdated.
+Take the grammar rules for have had vs had had.
 For one thing, they can be difficult to follow- especially when you’re speaking spontaneously.

 Examples of Descriptive Grammar